Exclusive: Two-time Olympian Savannah Marshall discusses Hartlepool boxing roots, Floyd Mayweather, Peter Fury and title ambitions

-The jewel in the crown is a Hartlepool woman, born and raised on Milbank Road, charting her path to stardom in the female boxing ranks.
+The jewel in the crown is a Hartlepool woman, born and raised on Milbank Road, charting her path to stardom in female boxing ranks.

-I’ve barely set foot in the door at the Team Fury gym when owner Peter Fury, father of Hughie Fury and uncle to Tyson Fury, stops me in my tracks.
+I’ve barely set foot in the door at Team Fury gym when owner Peter Fury, father of Hughie Fury and uncle to Tyson Fury, stops me in my tracks.

 “You are about to speak to the next big world champion in women’s boxing.
 The future.
 Better make it a good interview.”

 High praise indeed for Hartlepool’s own Savannah Marshall.

 Fury knows a world champion when he sees one having helped mastermind nephew Tyson’s rise to the very top of the heavyweight game, toppling of Wladimir Klitschko, away from home in Germany, against all odds, long before his collapse and recent rebirth.